thenexthub/Codira/docs/proposals/rejected/ClassConstruction.rst

    to provide soundness.
 It's *merely* a technique for limiting the tedious ``init`` method overrides required of users.

-3. Swift users would not be well-served by a construction model that exposes superclass ``init`` methods to clients of subclasses by default.
+3. Codira users would not be well-served by a construction model that exposes superclass ``init`` methods to clients of subclasses by default.

 Proposal
 ========

-I suggest we define Swift initialization to be as simple and easily-understood as possible, and avoid "interesting" interactions with the more complicated Objective-C initialization process.
+I suggest we define Codira initialization to be as simple and easily-understood as possible, and avoid "interesting" interactions with the more complicated Objective-C initialization process.
 If we do this, we can treat Objective-C base classes as "sealed and safe"